 You can’t camp on Mt Guyot because the summits are above tree-line, where camping is prohibited.
 They are covered with fragile alpine vegetation which has a very short growing season because it is covered with snow and ice for 8 months or more each year.
 Hikers are asked to stay on the scree-bordered paths to avoid disturbing these delicate plants, which die when trampled by hikers.

 Guyot wasn’t my only destination on this trip.
 I planned to climb up Mt Zealand and Mt Hale (2 x four thousand footers on the AMC four thousand footer list) and then climbed down the very steep Zeacliff Trail to Whitewall Brook.
-The truth is, I wasn’t really interested in climbing the mountains per se, but in hiking the trails to and from them as part of my second redlining round.
-I like to backpack as much as I can when I’m redlining because I can do longer trips and because I like to camp outdoors in remote locations.Here’s a map of the route.
+The truth is, I wasn’t really interested in climbing the mountains per se, but in hiking the trails to and from them.
+I like to backpack as much as I can so I can do longer trips and because I like to camp outdoors in remote locations.Here’s a map of the route.
 This is a georeferenced PDF created using Caltopo.
 You can navigate with it using an app like Avenza (directions here) or just print it out.
 Center of Pemi Map

 I planned a loop hike so I could get back to my car without having to hike the same route twice.
 I had to re-hike a few miles, but they always go much faster the second time around.